openhab/org.openhab.binding.zwave/doc/eurotronic/stellaz_0_0.md

 ## Overview

-StellaZ is a wireless Thermostat Valve Control capable controlling heating, air ventilation and climate control units.
-Sensors, control and actuator are combined in one single device allowing stand alone energy efficient room control.

-The device can run in four different operation modes (Off, Energy Saving, Comfort, Direct Control) to control the temperature.
+<p&gtStellaZ is a wireless Thermostat Valve Control capable controlling heating, air ventilation and climate control units.
+Sensors, control and actuator are combined in one single device allowing stand alone energy efficient room control.</p&gt <p&gtThe device can run in four different operation modes (Off, Energy Saving, Comfort, Direct Control) to control the temperature.
 The room temperature can also be reported by the device.
-Open windows will be recognized and lead to a lower control temperature for 20 minutes to prevent waste of energy.
+Open windows will be recognized and lead to a lower control temperature for 20 minutes to prevent waste of energy.</p&gt

 ### Inclusion Information

-Pushing the button behind the round hole in the enclosure for 5 seconds will confirm inclusion of the device.
+<p&gtPushing the button behind the round hole in the enclosure for 5 seconds will confirm inclusion of the device.</p&gt

 ### Exclusion Information

-Pushing the button behind the round hole in the enclosure for 5 seconds will confirm exclusion of the device.
+<p&gtPushing the button behind the round hole in the enclosure for 5 seconds will confirm exclusion of the device.</p&gt

 ### Wakeup Information